4GeeksAcademy/master-javascript-programming-exercises/exercises/056-getAllElementsButFirst/README.md

 Write a function called "getAllElementsButFirst".

-Given an array, "getAllElementsButFirst" returns an array with all the elements but the first.
+Given an array, "getAllElementsButFirst" returns an array with all the elements but not the first.

 ```Javascript